MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/device-update-management.md

 -   **UpdateID** – The unique identifier for an update
 -   **RevisionNumber** – Revision number for the update in case the update was modified.
 -   **CreationDate** – the date on which this update was created.
--   **UpdateType** – The type of update which could include the following:
+-   **UpdateType** – The type of update, which could include the following:
     -   **Detectoid** – if this update identity represents a compatibility logic
     -   **Category** – This could represent either of the following:
         -   A Product category the update belongs to.
 For example, Windows, MS office etc.